OfficeDev/teams-toolkit/packages/fx-core/templates/core/v3Migration/migrationReport.md

 For more detailed changes, please refer to this [wiki](https://aka.ms/teams-toolkit-5.0-upgrade#file-changes).

-## Restore your project configuration

-If you want to restore your project configuration after the upgrade is successful and continue to use old version Teams Toolkit, you can follow these steps:
-1. Copy everything in `.backup` folder to your project root folder
-2. Delete the new files mentioned in [Changes to your project](#changes-to-your-project) section

-You can learn more details in this [wiki](https://aka.ms/teams-toolkit-5.0-upgrade#restore-your-project-configuration).

 ## Important changes to your development flow

 1. All the environment files will be gitignored by default, you need to sync their content manually.
 [Learn More](https://aka.ms/teams-toolkit-5.0-upgrade#environment-management)